 - Nobody reads it until the truck arrives and the line cook is confused.
 (More common than you'd think.)

-A closed-loop procurement platform — meaning a system where every step of the buying workflow runs automatically without anyone retyping anything between tools — solves this with an AI agent that watches the connected mailbox, parses every supplier reply (email body, PDF attachment, image scan, WhatsApp message), and updates the PO automatically: substitution, price change, ETA, partial shipment, all of it.
+A closed-loop procurement platform — meaning a system where each buying step feeds the next without disconnected retyping — solves this with AI that watches connected supplier channels, parses supplier replies, and updates the PO into a reviewable state: substitution, price change, ETA, partial shipment, and confirmation data.
 The operator reviews a clean diff.
 The line cook sees the substitution before the truck arrives because the order has the new state.

 This is the architectural piece that makes restaurant procurement scale.
 Without it, the operator is the integration layer.
 With it, the system is.